 On 4 January, 2017 the Maharashtra state government issued a notification establishing the Maharashtra State Backward Class Commission.
 The Commission, chaired by Justice Gaikwad, recommended 12% and 13% reservation for Marathas in educational institutions and appointments in public services, respectively.

 Upon the Commission’s recommendations, Maharashtra passed the Socially and Educationally Backward Classes Act, 2018 on 29 November, 2018.
 The Act exceeds the recommended quotas, granting 16% reservation for Marathas in Maharashtra’s state educational institutions and appointments to public service.
 The constitutional validity of the Act was challenged before the Bombay High Court by three lead petitions, along with several other writ petitions.

-The primary arguments in the three lead petitions contended that:
+The primary arguments in the three lead petitions were: